Smart Waste Management Technologies: Complete Guide to Modern Solutions 2024

 1. Pneumatic waste collection system

-Pneumatic waste collection system, popularly known as automated waste collection and pneumatic refuse collection, is already implemented in various hospitals and warehouses.
+A pneumatic waste collection system, popularly known as automated waste collection and pneumatic refuse collection, has already been implemented in various hospitals and warehouses.

-• Waste gets deposited into loading station points of the apartment or office buildings.
+1. Waste is deposited into loading station points

-• The waste then falls because of the gravitational force into a temporary holding chamber just above the discharge valve.
+2. It then falls into a temporary holding chamber above the discharge valve

-• Once the waste gets deposited in the chamber, it is automatically sucked into the pneumatic tube system by a powerful vacuum pump.
+3. Automatically sucked into a pneumatic tube system by a powerful vacuum pump

-• At the collection point, the waste is separated into different categories for recycling, composting, or landfill disposal.
+6. Separated into categories for recycling, composting, or landfill disposal

 Read this case study on Automated Waste Collection in Al Raha Beach Abu Dhabi to get more informed about how pneumatic waste collection works.